Summer Financial Aid

 You must register for at least 5 credits.
 If you drop below 5 credit hours after receiving loan money, you will be required to return your student loan refund and the loan funds will be returned to the lender.
 The summer course schedule should be available in April.
 You must submit a summer registration request to Student Affairs before you schedule your financial aid appointment.

-Temple Law School - Washington, DC
+Temple Law School - Law & Public Policy Program in Washington, DC

-You must be admitted to the Washington, DC program and register for 6 credits.
+You must be admitted to the DC program and register for 6 credits.
 If you drop below 6 credit hours after receiving loan money, you will be required to return your student loan refund and the loan funds will be returned to the lender.

 Temple Law School - T-SPEC - Temple Summer Professional Experience Curriculum